* The Bite Size Sampler about Mary *

 The move was September 1, 2001 and we were able to house sit at a place just two blocks from my new office while waiting for our place to became available.
 On September 10th, I requested a couple more days off before starting the new position.
 My new office was supposed to be in Tower Two of the World Trade Center.
 Very long story, short, it was one of the worst days of my life and yet, New Yorkers were great to us and we survived.
 The energy here is amazing.
 After life became a bit more stable, it was time to get back into performing and I took some classes/workshops to brush up.
 Since then, I've been performing in plays, musicals, readings and film.
 New York, New York, a wonderful town, where it's true nobody sleeps and where you say "good night," it's actually morning again.

-Until either the book, sitcom or cartoon comes out about my life (insert laugh track here), below I share just a 'bite' about what brought me here (besides the birds and the bees, or the stork).
+Until either the book, sitcom or cartoon comes out about my life (insert laugh track here), below I share just a 'bite' about what brought me here.
 I'm a rather open person; that is, if you've made a reservation.
-And if you think you've figured me out, don't tell me.
-I don't wanna know. :)
+And if you think you've figured me out, well that's something to explore. :)

 There was a time when I wanted to save the world.
 It took me awhile to realize you can lead a horse to water but you can't make him drink and that you can't please everyone.
 But making a difference for some is better than none.